 - Measuring marketing’s contribution to the business in relevant, quantifiable terms.

 I want to pick up on two themes here.
-ROI and Data.
+Marketing ROI and Data.

 CMOs Have to Show a Real Return on their Marketing Expenditure